wso2/docs-ei/en/micro-integrator/docs/references/connectors/develop-connectors.md

     </tr>
 </table>

-E.g., According to the sample above, it contains two subdirectories named ‘config’ and ‘sample’ inside /resources.
+For example, according to the sample above, it contains two subdirectories named ‘config’ and ‘sample’ inside /resources.
 ```
      └── resources
            ├── config